Cardiothoracic Surgery Residency Program

 Cardiac and Thoracic as Separate Teaching Units

-While residents enter the training program defined by their track, all receive adequate exposure to the sister specialty and benefit from the caliber of those units.
+While residents enter the training program defined by their track, all receive adequate exposure to the sister specialty and benefit from the caliber of that unit.
 Each division is supported by separate nursing units and occupies separate operating room space.
 At any given time, residents are assigned to one or the other service rather than both, affording them the ability to focus their attention in that area of specialty during the rotation.
-However, didactic conferences are held jointly, supporting the sense of a unified residency program.

-Thoralf Sundt, III, MD, is the chief of Division of Cardiac Surgery and the director of the Cardiothoracic Residency Program.
+Thoralf Sundt, III, MD, is the chief of Division of Cardiac Surgery and the associate program director of the Cardiothoracic Residency Program.

 Yolonda Colson, MD, PhD is the chief of Division of Thoracic Surgery.